scipp/scipp/doc/type-erased-prototype.md

   - Instead, do verification lazily only when an axis is actually used for accessing the `Dataset`.
   - Results in some overhead (and MPI communication), but does not appear to happen too frequently and should not be an issue for performance.

-- A dimension in the `Dataset` is effectively the same as a unit.
+- A dimension in the `Dataset` is effectively the same as a unit for variables that correspond to the unit.
   For example,
-  - `Dimension::Tof` could be used to imply that the unit is time-of-flight microseconds, converting the unit could be done by changing the dimension label to, e.g., `Dimension::dSpacing`.
+  - `Dimension::Tof` for `Variable::Tof` could be used to imply that the unit is time-of-flight microseconds, converting the unit could be done by changing the dimension label to, e.g., `Dimension::dSpacing` and `Variable::dSpacing`.
   - As a consequence, any operation that checks matching dimensions of variables will implicitly ensure matching units.

 - To avoid a fair number of complications, variables should ideally not contain any data apart from the individual items.